 - CBT must be enabled for the source VM.

 - The VM replica must be created with the Use changed block tracking data option enabled.

 Limitations for Quick Rollback

-- During the first replication job session after failback with quick rollback, the CBT on the original VM is reset.
+- During the first replication job session after failback with quick rollback, CBT on the source VM is reset.
 Due to that Veeam Backup & Replication will read data of the entire VM.